rosanna-smith/ro-crate-schema-tools/README.md

 Note that there is a `schema:Class` Class, but we follow Schema.org practice and use `rdfs:Class` and `rdf:Property` for describing classes and schemas.

+## About the tools

+These tools:

+-  Create SOSS schemas from example RO-Crates
+-  Create (and soon to incrementally update) RO-Crate Editor profiles that can be used to drive editors such as Crate-O.
+-  Produce static markdown and html documentation for SOSSs, you can put this on the web and use it to provide resolution to human-readable definitions of your linked data terms
+-

 ## To generate documentation for a SOSS Crate